MaelDieudonne/MLOps/README.md

 This project tracks the reception of movies based on user reviews published on [IMDb](https://www.imdb.com).
 It was realised during the [Deployment of Data Science Projects](https://www.ensae.fr/courses/6052-mise-en-production-des-projets-de-data-science) course at ENSAE (see the [companion website](https://ensae-reproductibilite.github.io/website/)).

 ## 1. Implementation
-There are 4 main components:
+There are 5 main components:
-- Dynamic web scraping => with Selenium
+- ***Dynamic web scraping*** to retrieve reviews dynamically from the IMDb website.
-- Aspect-based sentiment analysis => through the OpenAI API
+- ***Aspect-based sentiment analysis*** to extract information from the reviews.
-- Dashboard => with Streamlit
+- ***API*** to broadcoast the data.
+- ***Dashboard*** to present synthetic information on each movie.
-- ***User management => ???***
+- ***User management system*** to mirror a professional environment.
-- ***API as well?***

 The dashboard can be accessed [here](https://movie-reviews-tracker.lab.sspcloud.fr/)

 Checklist:
+- This project is hosted on GitHub, and development has been organized in separate branches.
-- The code is fully functionalized
+- The code has been formatted with `Flake8` and cleaned with `vulture`.
+- The credentials are managed securely through the DataLab Vault or an `.env` file.
-- The code is commented
+- The code is fully functionalized, modularized, and structured.
-- The code has been cleaned with Flake8
+- The environment is managed with `poetry` and various install scripts.
-- Detailed logs are collected
+- Detailed logs are collected.
+- Data is stored externaly on a PostgreSQL database, with with backups as Parquet files on S3.
-- Automated tests are available
+- Tests are available and integrated into a GitHub workflow.
-- Dependencies are managed with Poetry
+- The application is containerized with Docker through another GitHub workflow.
+- Deployment is straightforward on Kubernetes.

 Architecture:
 <pre>